Have you been paying too much for your water?

-We will keep you updated on the latest developments in the Amazon claim and other group consumer claims.
+We will keep you updated on the latest developments in the Anglian Water claim and other group consumer claims.

 What’s happening with this claim?

-Professor Roberts filed the claim against Severn Trent Water with the Competition Appeal Tribunal in August 2023 to commence collective proceedings.
+Professor Roberts filed the claim against Anglian Water with the Competition Appeal Tribunal in December 2023 to commence collective proceedings.
 A date for when the claim will be reviewed by the Tribunal has not yet been set.
-The claims against Anglian Water, Northumbrian Water, Thames Water, United Utilities and Yorkshire Water will be filed over coming months.
+The claims against Northumbrian Water, United Utilities and Yorkshire Water were also filed in December.
+The claim against Severn Trent Water was filed in August 2023.
+The claim against Thames Water will be filed in coming months.

 Ofwat has new powers to impose fines of up to 10% of the company’s turnover for poor customer service but can’t tell companies to compensate customers.